mozilla/openwebapps/docs/README.md

 to you.
 This makes it easier to search your content within the site, lets the site push you notifications, and more.

-This document is to serve as a technical overview of what an installable web application consist of and is capable of, so that you might build one yourself.
+This document serves as a technical overview of what an installable web application consists of and is capable of, so that you might build one yourself.

 ## Goals